FABLE-3DXRD/xrd_simulator/README.md

 Gaussian models
 ===============

 Gaussian splatting [Kerbl2023] is a quite trendy set of algorithms for modeling and rendering 3D scenes from a series of images with varying viewpoint.
-Par of the appeal of these new methods is that the reconstructed scenes can be rendered very efficiently with a rasterization-approach.
+Part of the appeal of these new methods is that the reconstructed scenes can be rendered very quickly with a rasterization-approach.

-We can model a polycrystal as a set of Gaussian subgrains, and under a set approximations, each such subgrain will cause a 2D-Gaussian gaussian-shaped diffraction peak on the detector.
-The approach has been demonstrated and tested already in a serial-crystallography setting [Brehm2023].
+We can model a polycrystal as a set of Gaussian subgrains, and under a certain set approximations, each such subgrain will cause a 2D-Gaussian gaussian-shaped diffraction peak on the detector.
+Part of the approach has been demonstrated and tested already in a serial-crystallography setting [Brehm2023] which I'm borrowing some ideas from.

 There are a number of peak-broadedning effects that we could consider to include.
 As long as we assume that all of these have a Gaussian profile and are small enough that non-linear terms can be discarded, they will produce a Gaussian spot on the detector.

 * Grain size
 * Detector point-spread
-* Incidident beam bandwidth
+* Incident beam bandwidth
 * Incident beam angular divergence
-* lattice misorientation spread (aka. mosaicity)
+* Lattice misorientation (mosaicity)
-* Strain-broadening (probably modeled by dislocation-concentrations and contrast factors)
+* Strain-broadening

 To limit the scope here, I implement a model with grain-size and mosaicity only.

 Scattering theory
 -----------------

-Given an incident beam descibed by some phase-space density, $p(\mathbf{k})$, centered on a point
-$\mathbf{k}_0$ with length $k=2\pi/\lambda_0$.
-And given a crystallite with a "reciprocal space map" (RSM)
-$f(\mathbf{q})$ around a specific reciprocal lattice vector $\mathbf{G}_0$.
+Given an incident beam descibed by some phase-space density, $p(\mathbf{k})$, centered on a vector $\mathbf{k}_0$ with magnitude $k=2\pi/\lambda_0$.
+And given a crystallite with a "reciprocal space map" (RSM) $f(\mathbf{q})$ around a specific reciprocal lattice vector $`\mathbf{G}_0`$.
 We want to compute the phase-space distribution of the scattered beam which is given by an integral:

 $$